shiinamiyuki/akari_render/README.md

 - Put path to blender source in `blender_src_path.txt`
 - Clone [LuisaCompute](https://github.com/LuisaGroup/luisa-compute-rs) alongside this repo

-If you intend to run the renderer on cpu, the following runtime requirement must be satisified:
+If you intend to run the renderer on cpu, the following runtime requirement must be satisfied:
-- clang++ in PATH
+- clang++ in `PATH`
 - llvm dynamic library of the same version.
 For Windows users, it is the `LLVM-C.dll`.

 ## Run